Fried spaetzle with honey-mustard sauerkraut and crispy bacon

 Step 2 of 7:

-Simmer the sauerkraut in a pot with 3 tbsp of water over low heat for 15 minutes.
-Cut bacon slices into 3 cm wide pieces.
+Simmer the sauerkraut in a pot with 3 tbsp. water over low heat for 15 minutes.
+Cut the bacon slices into 3 cm wide pieces.

 Step 3 of 7:

-Fry the bacon in a pan without oil over medium heat for about 3 minutes until crispy and brown all around.
-Then drain on paper towels.
+Fry the bacon in a Frying Pan without oil over medium heat for about 3 minutes until crispy and browned all over.
+Then drain on kitchen paper.
 Meanwhile, peel and finely chop the onion.

 Step 4 of 7:

-Set aside a few thyme sprigs for decoration, pluck the remaining thyme from the stems.
-Add the spaetzle to the boiling water with 1 tbsp of salt and cook for about 2 minutes until they float to the surface of the water.
-Then scoop them out.
+Set aside a few sprigs of thyme for decoration, and pluck the remaining thyme from the stalks.
+Spaetzle with 1 tbsp. salt into the simmering water and cook for about 2 minutes, until they float to the surface.
+Then remove with a slotted spoon.

 Step 5 of 7:

-Reheat the previously used pan with 1 tbsp of oil and sauté the onion and thyme leaves over medium heat for 2 minutes.
-Then add the sauerkraut, honey, and mustard and mix well.
+Reheat the previously used Frying Pan with 1 tbsp. oil and fry the onion and thyme leaves over medium heat for 2 minutes.
+Then add the sauerkraut, honey and mustard and mix well.

 Step 6 of 7:

-Add the spaetzle and butter to the pan and mix well.
-Season with ½ tsp of salt and pepper to taste.
+Add the spaetzle and butter to the Frying Pan as well and mix well.
+Season with ½ tsp salt and pepper to taste.

 Step 7 of 7:

-Serve the spaetzle with honey-mustard sauerkraut on a plate and garnish with bacon and the remaining thyme sprigs.
+Place the spaetzle with honey-mustard sauerkraut on a plate and serve with the bacon and remaining sprigs of thyme.